 Jira helps teams to capture and organize issues, assign work, and follow team activity.
-It also helps track progress and performance with customizable reports and dashboards and supports various integrates such as Slack and GitHub.
-But it can be quite complex to navigate and requires time and effort to set it up.
+It also helps track progress and performance with customizable reports and dashboards and supports various integrations such as Slack and GitHub.
+However it can be quite complex to navigate and requires time and effort to set it up.

 Pricing: Jira charges $7.50 per user per month.

 Use Case: Best for issue tracking and project management.

 Pros of Jira